'Unlawful' mosque probe conducted by Dutch municipalities

-Through contracting private companies, some municipalities in the Netherlands have been conducting "unlawful" investigations of mosques and Muslim community institutions, as revealed by local media reports Sunday.
+Through contracting private companies, some municipalities in the Netherlands have been conducting "unlawful" investigations of mosques and Muslim community institutions, according to local media reports Saturday.

 The newspaper added that the Utrecht Municipality stopped its investigation due to concerns about privacy and the method of the probe.